-The Insecure Writer’s Support Group meets the first Wednesday of each month.
-Participants share struggles, triumphs, quandaries, and fears.
-This month’s question is:
+The Insecure Writer’s Support Group virtually meets the first Wednesday of each month, and lets us share struggles, triumphs, quandaries, and fears.

 I found out at the beginning of September that mice got into my storage locker 900 miles away and ate some of the Easter candy in there.
 From that point on, I became consumed with worry about the fate of my irreplaceable notebooks, my journals from 1989–2008 (most of them in a big black computer bag) and at least 95% of the first draft of my still uncompleted 12-volume magnum opus Cinnimin (from October 1993–September 2010).

 For the first week, I could barely sleep, and even began dreaming about my precious notebooks.
 I saw them in boxes in the storage locker, untouched, but in my waking life, I had visions of them chewed up by mice, decades of dedicated work destroyed, never to be replicated.

 Finally, on Monday, my little brother got back to me after I followed up my initial text with well-chosen words to light a fire under him without making it seem like I expect him to be at my beck and call.
 Baruch Hashem (Thank God), he found both boxes of notebooks and the computer case.

 I’ll feel a lot better when they’re back in my physical custody, but for now, it’s enough to know they’re safe.